 What other options are there to Relieve Sciatica Pain?

 If medications, do not relieve the pain there are still some other options available at pain treatment clinics.

 - Physical Therapist: Often a physical therapist will be able to design a set of exercises to build muscle to relieve your pain.
 Your therapist will provide you with advice about how to reduce the likelihood of inducing the pain through your activities.

-- Chiropractor: This medical professional manipulates your spine to align the vertebrae so that the nerve is not being pressured by a misplaced bone.
+- Chiropractor: This medical professional manipulate your spine to align the vertebrae so that the nerve is not being pressured by a misplaced bone.

 - Sріnаl Dесоmрrеѕѕіоn: In this procedure, your spine is gently stretched to relieve the pressure of the disc on the nerves.